benkalmus/elixir-rest-api-example/README.md

 # Implementation Details

-The BE-Exercise application provides a CRUD interface to its three main resources: Currencies, Countries and Employees.
+The Elixir application provides a CRUD interface to its three main resources: Currencies, Countries and Employees.

 The Application diagram below illustrates the Model-View-Controller pattern of this application, as well as Table relationships.